Outstanding Dune Lakes Management Plans

 Pōuto Peninsula

 The plans present the physical, chemical, biological and social/cultural features of each lake.
-These time series of the council's water quality monitoring data is presented in graphs, with an inventory of presence and absence records of all aquatic plant, fish, waterbird and invertebrate species displayed in tables.
+These time series of the council's water quality monitoring data are presented in graphs, with an inventory of presence and absence records of all aquatic plant, fish, waterbird and invertebrate species displayed in tables.

 Although water quality clearly changes through time, this effect cannot be easily linked back to absolute causes, since data on land-use activities is rarely available.
 However, each lake plan contains a suggested work plan, based on best knowledge of where gains can be made.